NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 we will leverage the [Harmonium](../museum/harmonium.md), model in the Model Museum as it implements the above core components/functions internally.
 In the
-script `sim_train.py`, you will find a general simulated training loop similar to what we have developed in previous demonstrations that will fit our Harmonium to the MNIST database by cycling through it several times, saving the final (best) resulting to disk within the `rbm/` sub-directory.
+script `sim_train.py`, you will find a general simulated training loop similar to what we have developed in previous walkthroughs that will fit our Harmonium to the MNIST database by cycling through it several times, saving the final (best) resulting to disk within the `rbm/` sub-directory.
 Go ahead and execute the training process as follows: